area17/twill/docs/content/2_guides/1_page-builder-with-blade/4_creating-the-page-module.md

 In Twill we use Modules.
 A module is a single "content type" and exists out of a few files:

 - A model class (in `app/Models`)
-  - This is your regular Larvel eloquent model.
+  - This is your regular Laravel eloquent model.
 It tells Laravel how your content type is defined and is used to make the link to the database.
 - A module controller class (in `app/Http/Controllers/Twill`)
   - The module controls controls how your module interacts with the cms, you can see it as a bridge between your model